Job Details

 o Transport medication safely and securely

-o Resolve routine medication-related issues and ensure medication transactions are processed accurately and appropriately (insurance and cash-handling where applicable)
+o Resolve routine medication-related issues and ensure medication transactions are processed accurately and appropriately, including, but not limited to, billing, insurance, prior authorizations, and cash-handling, where applicable

 o Investigate and resolve routine medication history and reconciliation discrepancies

-o Other duties as assigned by supervisor or pharmacist to assist with preparation and delivery of patient medications and other patient care needs
+o Other duties as assigned by supervisor and/or pharmacist to assist with the medication use process and other patient care needs

 o ~ 6-weeks (full-time), or ~ 240 hours during the summer (usually in May-June, or as academic and personal commitments will allow)